 Jo has worked in the voluntary sector for over 20 years and has extensive experience in charity management, fundraising and marketing.
 She was a VSO volunteer in South Africa for two years and has worked in the disability and development sectors including Livability, Tearfund and Christian Aid.
 Most recently Jo has worked at the Orpheus Centre, a specialist college for young disabled adults, where she raised over £1.5m.
 With two school-aged children, Jo doesn’t have a lot of spare time but she does manage to sing in a gospel choir and regularly post photos on Instagram.

-Nepal Staff Team
+Kathmandu Staff Team